I wish that I’d read these words of wisdom before my first attempt at making these bars;

 Before you start making plans to substitute your favorite brand of agave nectar, honey, or maple syrup for the specified syrups, hear me out: It will not work.
 Instead of a stack of bars, you will have a pile of crumbles.

-The first time I made these, I tried to use honey and did end up a pile of crumbles, they were delicious mind you, but not very portable.
+The first time I made these, I tried to use honey and did end up with a pile of crumbles, they were delicious mind you, but not very portable.

 So when you make these, use brown rice syrup or light corn syrup.
 If you just recoiled at the thought of ‘corn syrup’, note that light corn syrup is not the same as high fructose corn syrup.
 Here’s a good explanation if you’re interested.